Construction Delays

 - Force Majeure events

-Each specific circumstance must be assessed carefully to determine entitlements and impacts.
+Each specific circumstance must be assessed carefully to determine its impact and entitlement.

-Project delays adversely impact programme delivery, subcontractor coordination and financing.
-Financial losses can accumulate quickly, especially if EOTs are denied and LADs are applied, potentially threatening business solvency.
+Delays have serious implications in the construction sector.
+Project delays cause knock-on effects in programme delivery, subcontractor coordination and financing.
+Financial losses can accumulate quickly, especially if LADs are applied or EOTs are denied, potentially threatening business solvency.

 Managing construction delays effectively starts with proactive legal and contractual preparation:

-Ensure that delay clauses are robust, fair and aligned with risk allocation.
+- Clear Drafting: Ensure that delay clauses are robust, fair and aligned with risk allocation

-Interpret and apply delay clauses correctly.
-This is central to risk management.
+- Understand the Contract: Interpret and apply delay clauses correctly.
+This is critical to risk management

-Adhere strictly to notice requirements and deadlines.
-Failure to do so notices may lead to forfeiture of rights and entitlements.
+- Follow Contractual Procedures: Adhere strictly to notice requirements and deadlines.
+Failure to do so notices may lead to forfeiture of rights and entitlements

-Maintain thorough and contemporaneous records.
-This is essential for particularising and substantiating EOT requests/responses and LADs claims/defences.
+- Maintain records: Maintain thorough and contemporaneous records.
+This is essential for particularising and substantiating EOT requests and responses and LADs claims and defences

-Act early and decisively.
-Silence can be construed as acceptance.
+- Communication: Act early and decisively.
+Silence can be construed as acceptance

-Link each delay event to a specific time impact.
-Avoid overreaching, composite claims that are unlikely to succeed.
+- Avoid Global Claims: Link each delay event to a specific time impact.
+Avoid overreaching, composite claims that are unlikely to succeed

-Avoid a ‘wait and see’ approach.
-Delay claims are time-sensitive, and evidence can quickly become diluted or lost.
+- Act Quickly: Avoid a ‘wait and see’ approach.
+Delay claims are time-sensitive, and evidence can quickly become diluted or lost

 Well-drafted delay clauses serve both parties to a construction contract.
 Employers gain certainty on target completion and access to enforceable LADs if works overrun.
 Contractors benefit from clear rules on EOTs and protection from open-ended claims for general damages.